 - Curriculum vitae

-- A copy of AO VET principles and/or advanced course certificate
+- Copy of AO VET principles and/or advanced course certificate

 - Two current letters of recommendation (preferably from an AO VET members)